|Position:||Wide Receivers Coach|

 |Hometown:||New Orleans, La.|

-Mickey Joseph, a Louisiana high school football legend with strong ties to New Orleans, enters his first season as LSU's wide receivers coach in 2017.
-Joseph was appointed to the LSU staff in February of 2017.
+Mickey Joseph, a Louisiana high school football legend with strong ties to New Orleans, enters his third season as LSU's wide receivers coach in 2019.

-Joseph brings over 20 years of coaching experience as well as four years as a quarterback at Nebraska under Tom Osborne.
+Joseph brings over 20 years of coaching experience as well as four years as a quarterback at Nebraska under Tom Osborne to the Tiger staff.

-Joseph comes to LSU after serving as running backs coach at Louisiana Tech in 2016.
+Joseph joined the LSU staff after serving as running backs coach at Louisiana Tech in 2016.
 In his one year in Ruston, Joseph helped the Bulldogs to a 9-5 overall mark and a 48-45 win over 25th-ranked Navy in the Armed Forces Bowl.

 The Bulldogs ranked No. 2 in the nation in scoring in 2016, averaging 44.3 points per game.
 Tech averaged 514.9 total yards game, which included 363.4 passing and 151.6 on the ground.

 Prior to Louisiana Tech, Joseph helped turn around a Grambling State team that went 1-11 prior to his arrival to winning 16 games over the next two years.
 The Tigers posted a 7-5 mark in 2014 and followed that with a 9-3 overall mark and an appearance in the SWAC Championship Game.
 In 2015, Joseph's receivers totaled 2,250 receiving yards and 25 touchdowns as Grambling's scoring offense ranked fourth and passing offense ranked 21st among all FCS programs nationally.